Welders, Cutters, Solderers, and Brazers

 Occupational Skills

-What skills are necessary for Welders, Cutters, Solderers, and Brazers?
+What skills are necessary for a Welders, Cutters, Solderers, and Brazers career?

 Hard Skills